 We have a relationship charter with the Electricity Authority that sets joint a objective to deliver long term benefits to New Zealand consumers in the course of operating and developing the broader electricity market by:

-- ensuring reliable supply, for example by efficiently balancing risk and costs of risk reduction and by taking advantage of new technologies as they become commercial
+- ensuring reliable supply, for example by efficiently balancing risk and costs of risk reduction and by taking advantage of new technologies as they become commercial; and,

-- promoting efficient operation of the New Zealand electricity industry, for example by delivering an efficient and effective system operator service and by developing and implementing improvements in the market.
+- promoting efficient operation of the New Zealand electricity industry, for example by delivering an efficient and effective SO service and by developing and implementing improvements in the market.

 |Relationship charter [ pdf 50.03 KB ]|